lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 }
 ```

-By removing the hard-coded `'/categories'` from the links and routes in our `Categories` component, we ensure that they will work regardless of the path caused the `Categories` component to render.
+By removing the hard-coded `'/categories'` from the links and routes in our `Categories` component, we ensure that they will work regardless of the path that caused the `Categories` component to render.

 ### Instructions: